Terry Jones (pastor): "Islam Is of the Devil"

-Koran burnings
+Qur'an burnings

 Jones believes Islam promotes violence and that Muslims want to impose sharia law in the United States.
-He did not become widely known until after announcing plans to burn copies of the Koran.
+He did not become widely known until after announcing plans to burn copies of the Qur'an.

-The plan to burn Korans was first announced on Twitter on July 12, 2010, and was promoted on Facebook and on YouTube.
+The plan to burn Qur'ans was first announced on Twitter on July 12, 2010, and was promoted on Facebook and on YouTube.
 National and International discussion, objections and protests contributed to extensive media coverage.

 U.S. Secretary of State Hillary Clinton said, "It's regrettable that a pastor in Gainesville, Florida with a church of no more than fifty people can make this outrageous and distressful, disgraceful plan and get, you know, the world's attention."

 The commander of the International Security Assistance Force in Afghanistan, General David Petraeus said, "It is precisely the kind of action the Taliban uses and could cause significant problems.
 Not just here, but everywhere in the world we are engaged with the Islamic community."
 The pastor responded to Petraeus' statement that, "We understand the General's concerns.
 We are sure that his concerns are legitimate.
 [Nonetheless] [w]e must send a clear message to the radical element of Islam.
 We will no longer be controlled and dominated by their fears and threats."